DavidCks/r3f-vrm/README.md

 npm install
 ```

-You can use storybook to test and develop components:
+The src directory has an index.tsx file that acts as a testing playground.
+You can use storybook to test and develop through that component (or configure your own if necessary):

 ```bash
 npm run dev